hasmo22/manual-case-study/README.md

 ## Manual Case Study
 ### API for running a questionnaire in the Erectile Dysfunction (ED) category

+The application is developed with Node.js and express.
+It is running on an AWS EC2 instance with MySQL on RDS.

 ### Installation
 1. Clone the repo
 2. CD into the directory and run ```npm install```